 BUILDING SECURITY

 Director Facilities Austin Hurley announced upcoming active shooter and workplace violence training.
 Hurley reminded staff that safety and security are everyone’s responsibility and an employer obligation.
-MDRT will provide information and a one-hour training session with Park Ridge police to encourage awareness, help recognize signs of violence and empower staff to protect ourselves or, if necessary, actively confront active shooters.
+The one-hour training session with Park Ridge police will encourage awareness, help recognize signs of violence and empower staff to protect ourselves or, if necessary, actively confront active shooters.
 Hurley reminded staff to note MDRT exits and places to hide, and question visitors they don’t know.
-MDRT has a new code access system, is installing cameras and new intercom system to enhance security throughout the building and is investigating replacement options for a reception desk panic button that sends messages to staff desktop computers.
+MDRT has a new code access system, is installing cameras and new intercom system to enhance security throughout the building and is investigating replacement options for a reception desk panic button that alerts staff desktop computers.
 Stahr reminded staff that current times are a dose of reality, and MDRT is responding with measures designed to keep us all safe.

 FINANCE UPDATE